Electric-Coin-Company/zcash-docs/source/rtd_pages/sapling_turnstile.rst

 .. note::

-   You can also enable migration in `zcash.conf` by adding the ``-setmigration=1`` parameter.
+   You can also enable migration in `zcash.conf` by adding the ``-migration`` parameter.
 This will start the migration automatically after restart.
 If the tool is deactivated with the RPC, a restart of zcashd will reenable it.

 To check the status of migration, run: